Bylaws of the Savoy Swing Club

 ARTICLE I - Definitions

-“Corporation” shall mean the Savoy Swing Club.
+“Organization” shall mean the Savoy Swing Club, otherwise known as SSC.

 ARTICLE II- Preamble

 The name of this organization shall be the Savoy Swing Club and it shall be a non-profit Organization.

 The mission of the Savoy Swing Club is to honor the cultural heritage and to promote the enjoyment of Black American vernacular jazz dances.
 To this end, SSC offers and sponsors instruction, performances, workshops, dances, and social events to people of all sexes, gender identities, sexual orientations, socio-economic statuses (class), races, ethnicities, abilities, ages, mental health statuses, educations, and sizes.

 We endeavor to partner with local non-profits and provide educational arts opportunities for youth and underserved populations.
 We foster the artistic growth of the existing Pacific Northwest dance community by reaching new dancers, empowering existing jazz artists, and supporting swing dance venues and events.
 Our ultimate goal is to bring folks together in the name of dance.

 - The Board shall establish categories of membership.

 - Dues for the categories of membership shall be established by the Board (Article XI).